tokyosheep/multi-view-box/readme.md

 [Japanese explanation is here](https://kawano-shuji.com/justdiary/2022/04/20/illustrator-exte…n-multi-view-box/)

-Illustrator Extension Multi-view-box is zoomin off, on of documents or views , even you can focus same target.
+Illustrator Extension Multi-view-box is zoomin out, in of documents or views , even you can focus same target.

 it can zoom all of documents or views just click a button. functions are below.